mocklis/mocklis.docs/source/introduction/index.rst

 Mocklis is a mocking library for .net (currently C# only) that

-* Creates fake implementations of interfaces,
+* creates fake implementations of interfaces
-* that can be given specific behaviour,
+* that can be given specific behaviour
-* in an intellisense-friendly way,
+* in an intellisense-friendly way
-* to be handed as dependencies for components we want to test,
+* to be handed as dependencies for components we want to test
-* and verify that they are correctly interacted with,
+* and verify that they are correctly interacted with
 * without any use of reflection.